BurlingtonCodeAcademy/portfolio-cra-github-pages/README.md

 ## Goals

-* Understand and use the following:
+Understand and use the following:

+  * React
+  * React Router
   * Whitespace using margin and padding
   * Typography improvements
   * Text spacing
   * Color and contrast
   * Using images

 ## Stories

-While the specific style choices and functionality are ultimately up to you, the following stories are required.
+These stories are highly customizable.
+Subpages are described below, but do not feel you need to follow their construction or order specifically.
+We will be looking for the following _information_ to be present on your portfolio, but you may **present** it however fits your personality.

+The only things **required** are a persistent nav bar/menu and a persistent footer.

 ## Home Page